aleboniz/MarconiBooks5AiTeam4/docs/Project_Character.md

 | <u>**Scope**</u>: The structures may require a programming change by creating new version.
 The application don't allow to buy directly online a book.
 It is just useful to search a book and contact the owner to buy.
 In the next version will be implementing the buy-online feature.
 As mentioned in the goals section above, the delivered product should demonstrate the ability to deliver content tailored to the user's preferences, but a complete implementation of this feature is beyond the scope of the current project.

-| <u>**HeadingRisks and obstacles to success**</u>:  The programming staff has little experience in developing with SQL Databases and PHP.
+| <u>**Heading Risks and obstacles to success**</u>:  The programming staff has little experience in developing with SQL Databases and PHP.
 It will be necessary to learn the programming languages before start coding.
 One or two hard-to-find defects or errors could probably extend the testing phase delaying the ending of the project.

 ## Signatures